Sticker Jargon

 Cutline → The edge of your sticker, i.e. where the cutting machine cuts it.
 Want to learn more about cutline?

-Digital proof → an overview of your design in the editor.
-We offer digital instant proof on custom stickers in our editor
+Digital proof → An overview of your design in the editor to provide an idea of what a finished product will look like post-production.
+We offer digital instant proof on custom stickers in our editor that will show your art and the cutline.
+Leave us a comment if you have any special requests.

 Full-color print → Printing process that combines different percentages of the four CMYK colors (Cyan, Magenta, Yellow and black) to create any color you can imagine.